capesstack/capes-docs/README.md

 1. Click `Add` and then `Ok`
 1. Click on the Globe and select the channel that you created and click "Edit"
 1. Enter your username (not `SuperUser`) and your passphrase, and you can log in and perform administrative functions

-## Get Started
-After the CAPES installation, you should be able to browse to `http://capes_hostname` (or `http://capes_IP` if you don't have DNS set up) to get to the CAPES landing page and start setting up services.

 I **strongly** recommend that you look at the `Build, Operate, Maintain` guides for these services before you get going.
 A few of the services launch a configuration pipeline that is hard to restart if you don't complete it the first time (I'm looking at you TheHive, Cortex, and Gitea).